Rodger-Huang/SYSU-HCP-at-ImageCLEF-VQA-Med-2021/README.md

 pip install -r requirements.txt
 ```

+## Models

+The [ResNeSt](https://github.com/zhanghang1989/ResNeSt) needs to be installed before using.

 ## Datasets

 The training set, validation set and test set can be downloaded from the [Google Drive](https://drive.google.com/file/d/1ovF5HF4t49ZJ8YMmaydfvcfeOf08h3yR/view?usp=sharing) directly and should be put in the `data` folder.